mikestefanello/pagoda/README.md

 ### Start the application

-After checking out the repository, from within the root, start the Docker containers for the database and cache by executing `make up`:
+After checking out the repository, from within the root, simply run `make run`:

 ```
 git clone git@github.com:mikestefanello/pagoda.git
 cd pagoda
-make up
+make run
 ```

 Since this repository is a _template_ and not a Go _library_, you **do not** use `go get`.

-Once that completes, you can start the application by executing `make run`.
 By default, you should be able to access the application in your browser at `localhost:8000`.
+This can be changed via the [configuration](#configuration).

-If you ever want to quickly drop the Docker containers and restart them in order to wipe all data, execute `make reset`.
+By default, your data will be stored within the `dbs` directory.
+If you ever want to quickly delete all data just remove this directory.

 ### Running tests

 To run all tests in the application, execute `make test`.
 This ensures that the tests from each package are not run in parallel.
-This is required since many packages contain tests that connect to the test database which is dropped and recreated automatically for each package.
+This is required since many packages contain tests that connect to the test database which is stored in memory and reset automatically for each package.

-### Clients

-The following _make_ commands are available to make it easy to connect to the database and cache.

-- `make db`: Connects to the primary database
-- `make db-test`: Connects to the test database
-- `make cache`: Connects to the primary cache
-- `make cache-test`: Connects to the test cache

 ## Service container